mist64/cbmbus_doc/4 Standard Serial.md

 # Commodore Peripheral Bus: Part 4: Standard Serial

-In the [series about the variants of the Commodore Peripheral Bus family](https://www.pagetable.com/?p=1018), this article covers the lowest two layers (electrical and byte transfer) of the "Serial" bus as found on the VIC-20/C64 and supported by all Commodore home computers.
+In the [series about the variants of the Commodore Peripheral Bus family](https://www.pagetable.com/?p=1018), this article covers the lowest two layers (electrical and byte transfer) of the "Standard Serial" bus as found on the VIC-20/C64 as the main bus, but also supported by all other Commodore home computers.

 ![](docs/cbmbus/serial_layers.png =371x241)